linuxsoftware/ls.joyous/docs/topics/integration.rst

 #.
 Log in to your GoogleCalendar
 #.
 Choose Settings | Import & export | Export
 #.
-Unzip the file that is downloaded
-#.
 Log in to your Joyous calendar
 #.
 Pick a calendar page, or create a new one.
 #.
 Select the Settings tab
 #.
-Choose the calendar (not the address book) file that you unzipped
+Choose the file that you downloaded from Google (you do not need to unzip it).
 #.
 Select “Publish” and events will be imported as published pages.

 Joyous will now display your GoogleCalendar events, but you will have to manually repeat the process to re-sync them